 Why is the Mercedes G Wagon So Expensive?

-The Mercedes G Wagon (also known as the G Class) has had the same core design since 1972 as a mid sized multi terrain 4×4 and was developed as a military vehicle.
+The Mercedes G Wagon (also known as the G Class) has had the same core design since 1972 as a mid-sized multi terrain 4×4 and was developed as a military vehicle.
 It was not designed to be the fastest car in the world, which can be seen straight away from the aerodynamics, however it certainly is a “go anywhere” vehicle.
-The design of the G Wagon is like “marmite” on the eyes, some people love them, some think they are the worst looking vehicles in the planet.
+The design of the G Wagon is like “marmite” on the eyes, some people love them, some think they are the worst-looking vehicles on the planet.
 I however love the design and believe that the G Wagon has extreme road presence.